Questions & Answers about the Guarantee on Deposits

 To address these pressures, the Government guarantee arrangements were designed to promote financial system stability in Australia, by supporting confidence and assisting authorised deposit-taking institutions (ADIs) – banks, building societies and credit unions - to continue to access funding at a time of considerable turbulence.
 They were also designed to ensure that Australian institutions are not placed at a disadvantage compared to their international competitors that could access similar government guarantees on their wholesale funding.

-2. What was the position up until 27 November 2008?
+2. What were the arrangements up until 1 February 2012?

-Up until 27 November 2008, deposits in eligible ADIs - including banks, building societies and credit unions - were guaranteed by the Australian Government without charge.
-The guarantee of deposits was implemented by the Financial Claims Scheme, which was enacted into law in October 2008.
+Up until 1 February 2012, deposits up to and including $1 million in eligible ADIs – including banks, buildings societies and credit unions – were guaranteed by the Australian Government without charge under the Financial Claims Scheme.

 For customers with total deposit balances over $1 million, at a single ADI, a guarantee was available on that portion of their balances over $1 million under the Guarantee Scheme subject to an approval process and other conditions, including the payment of a monthly fee by the ADI on the amounts guaranteed.
 The $1 million amount applied even if the deposits were spread across multiple accounts in the same institution.